 This is the story that started it all.
 In this enchanting film adaptation of J.K.
 Rowling’s delightful bestseller, Harry Potter learns on his 11th birthday that he is the orphaned first son of two powerful wizards and possesses magical powers of his own.
 He learns he will be attending, Hogwarts School of Witchcraft and Wizardry, where Harry embarks on the adventure of a lifetime.
 He learns the high-flying sport Quidditch and plays a thrilling game with living chess pieces on his way to face a Dark Wizard bent on destroying him.
 Discover the adventure, awaiting you at platform nine and three quarters!

-Anne Hathaway, is Ella in this charming fairy tale adventure.
+Anne Hathaway stars as Ella in this charming fairy tale adventure.
 On the day of her birth, Ella is given a gift by her Fairy Godmother, the gift of obedience, which is also a curse.
 Under no circumstances can Ella refuse anything she is asked to do, no matter how wicked it may be.
 Tired of being taken advantage of, Ella, with a talking book as her companion, leaves home to find her Fairy Godmother and return her unwanted gift.
 This simple errand soon turns into an amazing journey filled with ogres, giants, wicked stepsisters, elves, and the sinister plotting.
 It is sure to be a hit with all the slumber party goers!

 A modern day Grease (minus all the vices).
 High School Musical is definitely a crowd pleaser.
-Troy (Zac Efron) and Gabriella, (Vanessa Anne Hudgens), meet over the summer and begin to fall in love.
+Troy (Zac Efron) and Gabriella (Vanessa Anne Hudgens), meet over the summer and begin to fall in love.
 But summer ends and so does their involvement.
 Sure enough, Vanessa transfers to Troy’s school and the romance ensues.
-Troy is the popular captain of the basketball team, and Gabriella the brainy and beautiful member of the academic club, break all the rules of East High society when they secretly audition for the leads in the school’s musical.
+Troy is the popular captain of the basketball team, and Gabriella the brainy and beautiful member of the academic club.
+They break all the rules of East High society when they secretly audition for the leads in the school’s musical.
 As they reach for the stars and follow their dreams, everyone learns about acceptance, teamwork, and being yourself.
 The real stars of the movie are the song and dance moves!
 The kids will be swooning for Troy while they sing and dance along to the movie.

 A great movie for anyone who never felt like they quite fit in.
 Mia (Anne Hathaway), an unpopular school

-girl finds out that she’s the heir to the throne of a small European kingdom, Genovia by way of, her long-lost
+girl finds out that she’s the heir to the throne of a small European kingdom, Genovia, by way of her long-lost

 grandmother (Julie Andrews).
 Mia then taking the hilarious steps to refine and (physically and